Upper Back Pain During Pregnancy – Causes & How to Relieve It

 - Invest in a Supportive Bra: A good and comfortable supportive bra does not put much pressure on the back, keeping the spine more neutral and tension-free.

 - Practice Neutral Standing Posture: When you are standing, don’t slouch.
-Instead, stand straight with chest high and shoulders back and loosened up.
+Instead, stand straight with chest high and shoulders back and loosen up.
 In addition, don’t lock your knees and have a good gap between your stance to support your body and distribute the weight equally.

 - Maintain a Sitting Position: Similar to the standing position, you have to maintain your sitting posture as well.
 While sitting, your back should be straight, and your shoulders should be pulled back and rolled down.
 The buttocks should touch the chair’s back.
 Also, select a hard, straight-backed chair to sit on.
 A soft pillow or a small rolled-up towel may be placed behind the curve of the back for additional support.

-Tips to Relieve Back Pain
+Tips to Relieve Upper Backache in Pregnancy

 - You can try swimming to flex the back muscles and relieve them.
 It is helpful in relieving upper back pain during pregnancy the first trimester.